t-d-k/LibreCrypt/docs/FAQ.md

  * * *

 <a name="cb"></a>*
-Q: Is DoxBox vulnerable to "watermarking" attacks?
+Q: Is LibreCrypt vulnerable to "watermarking" attacks?

-*A:* DoxBox volumes are **not** vulnerable to watermarking attacks, as long as they are created with a cypher using:
+*A:* LibreCrypt volumes are **not** vulnerable to watermarking attacks, as long as they are created with a cypher using:

 * XTS mode
 * LRW mode